cklugewicz/andi2-tracker/docs/andi-docs.md

 - `remember` (optional) — Also save this as your new default location (otherwise this is a one-off lookup)

+## 🔭 Deep Sky Objects

+### `/object <name> [location] [remember] [visibility]`

+Look up a deep-sky object (Messier, NGC, or IC catalog)

+Looks up a deep-sky object — a galaxy, nebula, or star cluster — from the Messier catalog (110 objects, Charles Messier's 18th-century "greatest hits" list, still the standard amateur-astronomy starting point) or the much larger NGC/IC catalogs (New General Catalogue / Index Catalogue, tens of thousands of objects).

+**Usage:** `/object name: M31`, `/object name: NGC 6960`, `/object name: Andromeda Galaxy`, and `/object name: Veil Nebula` all work.
+Messier objects are checked first (and include a hand-picked "notable" fact); NGC/IC results show the core data (type, size, brightness, coordinates) without that extra commentary, since that's not practical to write for tens of thousands of objects.

+Add a `location` (or have a saved default) to also see whether it's currently above your horizon; `remember: True` saves a typed location as your new default.
+Shows a thumbnail image from Wikipedia when one's available for that specific object.

+Add `visibility: True` (needs a location) to also get tonight's full altitude-over-time chart in the same response — or just click the "Show Visibility Chart" button that appears on this embed whenever a location was available, without needing to retype anything.
+For repeat checks on the same object without re-reading its full info every time, `/visibility` is its own standalone command.

+**Note:** the NGC/IC catalog requires a one-time setup step by the bot's operator (`fetch_ngc_catalog.py`) — without it, only the Messier catalog is searchable.

+**Parameters:**

+- `name` (required) — Catalog number (M31, NGC 6960, IC 434) or common name (Andromeda Galaxy, Veil Nebula)
+- `location` (optional) — Optional: see if it's currently above your horizon.
+City name, decimal, or DMS coordinates.
+- `remember` (optional) — Also save this as your new default location (otherwise this is a one-off lookup)
+- `visibility` (optional) — Also show tonight's visibility chart in the same response (requires a location)

+### `/visibility <name> [location] [remember] [date_str]`

+Altitude-over-time chart for a deep-sky object tonight (or another date)

+Shows a full altitude-over-time chart for a deep-sky object — when it rises, peaks, and sets across one night, with dark-sky (astronomical twilight/night) periods shaded and a dashed line at 30° marking a common "good imaging altitude" threshold.

+**Usage:** `/visibility name: M31 location: Flagstaff, AZ` for tonight, or add `date_str: 2026-09-15` to check a different night instead (useful for planning ahead).
+Unlike `/object`, a location is required here — there's no saved-default fallback skip, since a chart genuinely can't be produced without one.

+This is a separate command from `/object` specifically so checking an object's visibility repeatedly doesn't require re-reading its full catalog info every single time — though `/object`'s own `visibility: True` parameter (or the button on its embed) gives you both in one step when you want that instead.

+The chart samples every 15 minutes across the night — not a true continuous curve — and its "local time" x-axis is a longitude-based approximation, not your exact timezone/DST.
+Neither affects which hours are dark or the overall shape of the curve, just exact-minute precision.

+**Parameters:**

+- `name` (required) — Catalog number (M31, NGC 6960) or common name (Andromeda Galaxy, Veil Nebula)
+- `location` (optional) — City name, decimal, or DMS coordinates.
+Leave blank to use your saved default.
+- `remember` (optional) — Also save this as your new default location (otherwise this is a one-off lookup)
+- `date_str` (optional) — Optional date to check instead of tonight, format YYYY-MM-DD (e.g. 2026-09-15)

 ## 🛰️ Satellites & ISS

 ### `/issnow`